-• MHS Health mails reminders and/or calls members in need of a HealthCheck and informs them of the benefits of prevention and the health services and assistance available.
+MHS Health mails reminders and/or calls members in need of a HealthCheck and encourages regular HealthCheck screenings.

-You may obtain a copy of HealthCheck age-specific forms through a link in the resources section on the MHS Health website or by calling the MHS Health Provider Inquiry Line.
+You may obtain a copy of HealthCheck age-specific forms through a link in the resources section on the MHS Health website or by calling the MHS Health Provider Inquiry Line at 1-800-222-9831, or by downloading this PDF from the American Academy of Pediatrics.
 See Section 8 HealthCheck Section for more information.